Lac du Bois Conservation Area

 Arrow-leaved balsamroot on Lac du Bois Conservation Area (Photo by NCC)

-Throughout the Lac du Bois Conservation Area, rolling hills of bunchgrass and fescue, lush aspen copses, sparse ponderosa pine and Douglas-fir forests, and rugged rocky outcroppings support an abundance of plants and animals.
+Throughout the Lac du Bois Conservation Area, rolling hills feature bunchgrass and fescue, lush aspen copses, sparse ponderosa pine and Douglas-fir forests.
+Rugged rocky outcroppings support an abundance of plants and animals.

 Many species at risk can be found here, including the federally endangered and provincially red-listed burrowing owl, the provincially blue-listed sharp-tailed grouse and the federally endangered badger.
 Long-billed curlew, western meadowlark, great basin spadefoot and Okanogan fameflower a a few more of the special wildlife that use these lands.
 Numerous small lakes, ponds and wetlands provide important aquatic habitat for waterfowl and other wildlife species.